BPS accreditation: Quick summary

 Step 1: Start with an accredited degree

 Begin with a BPS-accredited undergraduate degree in psychology.
-If your first degree wasn’t accredited, you can take an accredited conversion MSc to gain the Graduate Basis for Chartered Membership (GBC).
+If your first degree wasn’t in psychology, or wasn’t BPS-accredited, you can take a BPS-accredited conversion MSc to gain eligibility for Graduate Basis for Chartered Membership (GBC). -

 Step 2: Progress to doctoral training